Texas Disposal Systems Recycling FAQ

 We accept single stream as well as source separated recycled materials.
 Most commercial and residential recycling is single stream, which means all of the materials we accept can be commingled rather than separating them.

 Plastics, aluminum, metal, glass and unsoiled paper products are recyclable in most TDS streams.
-Consult our Waste Wizard by searching under the “What Goes Where” feature.
+Consult our Waste Wizard by searching under the “What Goes Where” feature to determine how to dispose of various materials.

 Can food wrappers like pizza boxes and aluminum foil be recycled?

-Please thoroughly rinse any food containers of food residue in order to recycle them.
-Aluminum foil may be recycled if it is rinsed clean of any food residue.
-Pizza boxes may not be recycled, as the food residue on them cannot be rinsed and will contaminate the load of recyclables making the load unrecyclable.
+Please thoroughly rinse any food containers of food residue before recycling them.
+Aluminum foil may be recycled if it is entirely clean of any food residue.
+Pizza boxes are not recyclable, as the grease on them cannot be removed and will contaminate other recyclables, making the load unrecyclable.

 How are single stream recycling materials separated at the MRF?

-View a video of the Materials Recovery Facility here.
+View a video of the Materials Recovery Facility here, where you can find more information regarding how single-stream recycling materials are processed.

 What are the benefits of recycling?